mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 The anemic type of objects will maybe _do the job_, but they will become liabilities too.
 They do not shield the objects from misuse, nor do they express the common language as succinctly.
 {% endhint %}

-The opposite of all of this, no surprises, is the "rich domain model"—really no more than a bit of opinionated ideas on top of your classic object-oriented programming.
+The opposite of all of this, no surprise, is the "rich domain model"—really no more than a few opinionated ideas on top of your classic object-oriented programming.
 While that may not technically be the full truth, in our abbreviated version of DDD and the universe, then that explanation is good enough.

 ## Rich domain models